 Dogs have superpower noses and don’t think twice about devouring stinky trash that can make them sick.
 To them, it’s just a giant buffet!

 The puppy should have their own special area, especially in the beginning, whether it be a crate, corner, or room.
-They should not have full run of the house, especially unsupervised.
+They should not have a full run of the house, especially unsupervised.
 Use baby gates in areas that are off-limits.

 Before you bring your sheepdog puppy home, make sure you have all the necessary supplies.
 Some suggestions are: